clavalle-pts/ux-playbook/Charter/update_0616.md

 - Database teams works to optimize queries throughout
 - Report team works with Ops to optimize report queries
 - Build out new front-end for 80% of users, leave existing teams style as is and in tandem.

+###### Example Workflow (1 Week Iteration)
+- (Monday - Wednesday) Screen(s) is/are requested, graphic designer assembles and builds UI views based on design language
+- (Tuesday - Thursday) Front-end developers work with graphic designer to code Java templates in tandem with design
+- (Wednesday - Thursday) Full-stack developer works with Plano office and Austin Ops department to connect front-end view to TEAMS APIs.
+- (Thursday - Friday) Consultants perform QA and Testing
+- (Friday - Monday) Final screens are presented to management for review and approval.

 ###### Benefits
 - Unified user experience